First, what is a webhook?

 invalid-ip-address - Request did not come from configured IP addresses.

-If you enter an ip address in Limit to IP Addresses in your webhook configuration, then the only IP addresses that will be allowed to send a request to it will be from the configure ip addresses.
+If you enter an ip address in Limit to IP Addresses in your webhook configuration, then the only IP addresses that will be allowed to send a request to it will be from the configured IP addresses.

 ticker-does-not-exist - Ticker does not exist.